What is customer experience? And how to deliver great CX

 50% of customers will switch to a competitor after one bad experience.
 In the case of more than one bad experience, that number snowballs to 80%.

 Due to this developing market saturation, many companies are realizing customer experience is their best chance to stand out from competitors.
-In other words, if a good product and competitive pricing are no longer enough to produce loyalty, then personalized customer-centric experiences will have to be your differentiator.
+In other words, if a good product and competitive pricing are no longer enough to produce loyalty, then a personalized experience will have to be your differentiator.

 A good customer experience is one that makes it easy for a customer to do business with you, according to Dyson.